8/11/22: Topic - Upcoming Trip Plans

 Notice that I've routed in some backtracking to enable me to re-photograph stretches in which the photos are older and of lower quality and detail.
 Needless to say, it will be an intense 15-day run, but here's the catch: With the limited daylight this time of year, I'll only be traveling about 480 miles per day on average.
 If the need arises, I also have the option of taking an extra day or two to complete the run.

 Note that once again, for the fourth trip in a row, I'll only be doing photo documentation on this trip as there are currently no plans to continue doing video documentation going forward.
 During the run, if possible, I might try to make a few small site updates since I'll have more time in the evenings due to the short daylight this time of year.
 I can't guarantee it though.
 As usual, you can follow along with the trip updates daily on the site's Facebook page.
 That about sums up all I had to say regarding this upcoming trip, and I look forward to clinching all these Interstates and bringing you the Photo Guides for them.
-Until next time, stay safe and healthy, and just wear a damn mask!
+Until next time, and stay safe and healthy!

 8/5/20: Topic - Trip Plans for August 2020